 The Story of Rainier Foothills Wellness Foundation

-Rainier Foothills Wellness Foundation is designated by the Internal Revenue Service as a 501 C 3, non profit organization, offering a tax free avenue for donors to contribute in many forms, such as gifts, bequests, memorials, and legacies.
-It is with the critical help of generous supporters that the Foundation can carry out its mission of providing quality healthcare awareness programs in the communities it serves.
+We are designated by the Internal Revenue Service as a 501 C 3, non profit organization, offering a tax free avenue for donors to contribute in many forms, such as gifts, bequests, memorials, and legacies.
+It is with the critical help of generous supporters that the Foundation can carry out its mission of providing quality programs in the communities it serves.

 Rainier Foothills Wellness Foundation (RFWF) fills the gaps around basic needs to the most vulnerable population groups across the Plateau serving both King and Pierce County.
 Service boundaries include cities of: Enumclaw and Black Diamond in King County as well as Buckley, Wilkeson, Carbonado, South Prairie and Greenwater all located in Pierce County.
 We are the only non-profit and service agency that crosses the county line to better serve all populations in the rural communities that many reside.

 RFWF is uniquely positioned to impact our community by providing critical direct services and convening and collaborating with donors, volunteers, clients, businesses, local government and faith and community leaders to identify and meet the needs of our most vulnerable citizens; and solve our community’s toughest challenges.